OriginProtocol/origin/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:

-- [ ] Code contains relevant tests for the problem you are solving
-- [ ] Ensure all new and existing tests pass
+- [ ] Test your work and double check you didn't break anything
 - [ ] Update any relevant READMEs and [docs](https://github.com/OriginProtocol/docs)
-- [ ] Submit to the `develop` branch instead of `master`

 ### Description: